alex-coded/Software-Specification-Verification-and-Testing/README.md

-# Software Specification Verification and Testing assignments in Rascal
+# Software Specification Verification and Testing assignments in Haskell